bychen9/eQTL_colocalizer/README.md

 ## Additional Notes
 - For entries in configuration files that are not pertinent to your available data, set to empty string.

 - The pipeline is currently set up to work with Pulit et al. BMI data.
-Directions on how to download the Pulit et al. data and an example ``qtl_config.sh`` and lead SNP file are provided in the ``test_data/`` directory.
+Directions on how to download the Pulit et al. data and example ``qtl_config.sh`` and lead SNP files are provided in the ``test_data/`` directory.

+- The version of this code used in Bellomo et al. (https://www.medrxiv.org/content/10.1101/2021.05.21.21257493v1) is in the ```Atherosclerosis_Multi_Trait_GWAS/``` directory.